PhonologicalCorpusTools/SLPAA/docs/source/video_example.rst

 .. _github:

-Method 2: Stored on github/readthedocs
+Method 2: Stored on github and readthedocs
 ====================================

 Again, we can use raw html here, but to embed a video stored on the same file system rather than from YouTube.
 Note that if you want to use this method, the video will have to live in the "/_static" directory on github so that it gets uploaded to readthedocs properly (readthedocs doesn't know to look for files referenced in <video> html tags, but it *does* know to upload everything in /_static no matter what.